spajeo/DataAnalysis_MachineLearning/README.md

 * [Predict Sentiments on Movies Feedbacks](https://github.com/spajeo/DataAnalysis_MachineLearning/tree/master/Predicting%20Sentiment%20on%20Movies%20Feedbacks)

+I want to predict whether a review is negative or positive, based on the text alone.

 * [Predicting Bike Rentals](https://github.com/spajeo/DataAnalysis_MachineLearning/tree/master/Predicting%20Bike%20Rentals)
 Washington, D.C. is one of the cities having communal bike sharing stations where you can rent bicycles by the hour or day.
 The District collects detailed data on the number of bicycles people rent by the hour and day.
 I am going predict user beahavior depending on other parameters.
 * [Predicting Lending Club Loans](https://github.com/spajeo/DataAnalysis_MachineLearning/tree/master/Predicting%20Lending%20Club%20Loans)